It’s the 4-year anniversary of me making my own homemade tortillas.

 - If you have troubles with the tortillas getting too stiff while they wait for the whole batch to be done, place the warm tortillas in a covered container while you cook the rest.
 The trapped steam will keep everything very supple.
 Also, make sure you are not cooking them too long.

-Although you can see how I made a pseudo-corn tortilla in the original version of the recipe, real corn torts are a totally different beast than wheat tortillas.
+Although I made a pseudo-corn tortilla in the original version of the recipe, real corn torts are a totally different beast than wheat tortillas.
 They should be made with masa flour which is nixtamalized to release more minerals in the corn.
 Here is an example of the directions for corn tortillas, and you can find many more real food versions in the KS group at Plan to Eat.

 A tortilla press is a big help, but if you put the balls of dough between two sheets of wax paper or plastic wrap (or silicone mats, etc.) you can use a cast iron pan to just smash them flat, then cook on a griddle.